MoteCHaDlab/IntroGitHubandR/README.md

 7. Comment your code.
 It doesn't have to be perfect or a novel, and you can go back and edit later, but someone should be able to look at your code and have a *good enough* idea of what you are doing.
 8. The first chunk of every Rnotebook should contain the R packages used in the code.

+## Updates log

+* 04/01/2021: Sara created this repository and learned a whole lot more about github doing so.